NCAA tournament bubble watch: At large-bids for March Madness

 TOP 9: Kentucky (NBC: 4), Auburn (NBC: 4), LSU (NBC: 6)

-FLORIDA (NET: 45, NBC: 10): The Gators got run out of Oxford by Ole Miss (93) on Saturday, giving Mike White a third questionable road loss this season.
-As it stands, Florida’s resume is more or less built on a home win over Auburn (15) and a neutral court win over Xavier (44).
+FLORIDA (NET: 38, NBC: 10): The Gators could not afford to lose to Texas A&M (133) on Wednesday night, and they got the win they needed, beating the Aggies by 17 in College Station.
+As it stands, Florida’s resume is more or less built on a home win over Auburn (13) and a neutral court win over Xavier (44).
 They are 5-9 against the top two Quads without a Quad 3 or 4 loss, but this is still not a very strong resume.
-With two games left against Kentucky (22) and a home date with LSU (27), the Gators are not as comfortable is it may seem.
+With two games left against Kentucky (24) and a home date with LSU (27), the Gators are not as comfortable is it may seem, but they will have chances to improve.

-ARKANSAS (NET: 38, NBC: 10): Arkansas missed on a chance to land a Quad 1 win by blowing a late lead to Auburn (17) and losing in overtime.
-Then they went out and lost at Missouri (96) on Saturday.
-Eric Musselmann has this team at 16-7 overall with a pair of Quad 1 wins — at Alabama (42) and at Indiana (61) — but they do have a home loss to South Carolina (77) and a loss at Western Kentucky (120).
-Two of their next three games are on the road.
-Those three games are going to be enormous.
+ARKANSAS (NET: 43, NBC: Play-in game): After getting smoked by Tennessee (65) on the road on Tuesday, the Razorbacks have now lost three in a row, four of their last five and six of their last eight.
+They have two Quad 1 wins and are currently sitting at 4-8 against the top two Quads.
+They do have good computer numbers and have won four games on the road this season, but they have just one win over a top 60 team, and it’s at Alabama (39).
+The biggest issue, however, is the fact that this group has lost Isaiah Joe and had star guard Mason Jones get benched.
+Can they actually turn it around?

-MISSISSIPPI STATE (NET: 41, NBC: Play-in game): The Bulldogs whiffed on a chance bolster their resume with a win at Kentucky (24) on Tuesday night, which isn’t a problem in and of itself.
-The issue is that the Bulldogs don’t have any games left against Kentucky (22), LSU (27) or Auburn (15).
-Other than Arkansas (38) on the road, there isn’t a likely tournament team left on their schedule.
-They have to hope that their win at Florida (45) will hold up if they can’t beat the Hogs in Fayetteville, which is not going to be easy with a pair of Quad 3 losses to their name.
-I would have the Bulldogs out of the tournament, and Saturday’s home win over Vanderbilt (152) does nothing to change my mind on that.
+MISSISSIPPI STATE (NET: 51, NBC: First four out): The Bulldogs took a loss they really couldn’t afford on Tuesday night, losing by 25 points at Ole Miss in a game they led by 13 in the first half.
+This is a problem because Mississippi State has two Quad 3 losses and just a single Quad 1 win, which came at Florida (45).
+Making matters worse is the fact that they only have one more potential Quad 1 win left on their regular season schedule, and it’s against an Arkansas (43) team that is fading awfully fast.

 BUBBLE WATCH FOR EVERYONE ELSE

-UTAH STATE (NET: 48, NBC: Next four out): The Aggies beat UNLV (143) and Boise State (94) at home this week, which ensures they still are in the mix.
-Wins over LSU (27) and Florida (45) are nice, but with three road losses to sub-95 teams and no more chances to land marquee wins, how are they going to make up for those losses?
-They don’t play another top 90 team the rest of the season.
+UTAH STATE (NET: 46, NBC: First four out): The Aggies have won three in a row and six of their last seven games, ensuring they are still in the NCAA tournament mix and fully turning around a season that looked like it was lost as recently as three weeks ago.
+Wins over LSU (27) and Florida (38) are nice, but with three road losses to sub-85 teams and no more chances to land marquee wins, how are they going to make up for those losses?
+They don’t play another top 100 team the rest of the season.
 I don’t see how they can get in without beating San Diego State (1) in the MWC tournament.